TIM4biz API support, tutorial and sample code

 Simple C# example - HTTP POST

 Simple C# code demonstrating making a call to the SetSMS method.
-Replace the bearer token YOURBEARERTOKEN with your token.

 This example won't succeed without a TIM4biz messaging licence.